jupyterhub/jupyterhub/docs/source/reference/services.md

 ## Definition of a Service

-When working with JupyterHub, a **Service** is defined as a process that interacts with the Hub's REST API.
+When working with JupyterHub, a **Service** is defined as something (usually a process) that can interact with the Hub's REST API.
 A Service may perform a specific action or task.
 For example, the following tasks can each be a unique Service:

 - shutting down individuals' single user notebook servers that have been idle for some time
-- registering additional web servers which should use the Hub's authentication and be served behind the Hub's proxy.
+- an additional web application which uses the Hub as an OAuth provider to authenticate and authorize user access
+- a script run once in a while, which performs any API action
+- automating requests to running user servers, such as activity data collection

-Two key features help define a Service:
+Two key features help differentiate Services:

 - Is the Service **managed** by JupyterHub?
 - Does the Service have a web server that should be added to the proxy's table?

 Currently, these characteristics distinguish two types of Services: